 How the large image trend became a trend

-All the marketing geniuses of the world wouldn’t be using large images on homepages if it wasn’t effective for some reason.
-For the most part, if used correctly, it can be as sleek as it is sexy.
-Especially when used as a background picture, the image works two-fold as it doesn’t take the room of precious content, and it makes the page immediately unforgettable.
+All the marketing geniuses of the world wouldn’t be using large images on homepages if it wasn’t adequate for some reason.
+If used correctly, it can be as sleek as it is sexy for the most part.
+When used as a background picture, the image works two-fold as it doesn’t take the room of precious content, making the page immediately unforgettable.
 If it’s a flashy product or an attractive person, interest levels have a way of automatically rising.
-So, what could possibly go wrong?
+So, what could go wrong?

 Effectively using a small image versus a large image to invite user reaction

 Papiris wanted to increase the number of submissions on their Contact Us page.
-They kept the old page while going live with the new in order to compare, and made the following adjustments:
+They kept the old page while going live with the new to compare and made the following adjustments:

 - Removed bullet points to be replaced with short, sentenced copy